May 26 , 2021

-The basal ganglia play important part in emotion processing, reward/pleasure, learning, and movement and coordination.
+The basal ganglia play a important part in emotion processing, reward/pleasure, learning, and movement and coordination.
 This is essential for procedural memory.

 The cerebellum is responsible for fine motor control.
 This is essential for procedural memory.

-The prefrontal cortex is responsible for organizing information in our conscious, working memory, such as locating objects or coming up with a quick-witted response.
+The prefrontal cortex is responsible for organizing information in our conscious, and working memory, such as locating objects or coming up with a quick-witted response.

 Sleep and Memory

-Quality, deep sleep is vital for both the declarative and procedural memory.
-This is especially true, when there is a lot of complex information and strong emotions that needs to be processed.
+Quality, deep sleep is vital for both declarative and procedural memory.
+This is especially true, when there is a lot of complex information and strong emotions that need to be processed.
 When we are sleep deprived, it is harder for the brain to focus and receive information.
 This makes both our thoughts and movements slower.
-The resulting inefficiencies put additional stress on the body, which in turn, can affect our metabolism and hinder our functioning further.
+The resulting inefficiencies put additional stress on the body, which in turn, can affect our metabolism and hinder our functioning even further.

-In addition to the restorative properties that sleep can gives us, it allows the brain to receive information efficiently as well as the ability to consolidate the information that we take in my surroundings.
+In addition to the restorative properties that sleep can gives us, it allows the brain to receive information efficiently as well as the ability to consolidate the information that we take in our surroundings.
 Essentially, sleep is critical for learning.
 Even when we can cram for tests, our minds will often forget the information unless we make a concerted effort to consolidate the information through a gradual process.
 Furthermore, this is why our brains tend to get foggy when we don’t have enough sleep and nutrients.

 What are Some Tips for Cognitive Recovery?